 - 1 Tbsp plant-based thickener (I used carrageenan powder, but agar agar powder will also work)

 - Combine the dry cake ingredients in a large bowl and the wet ingredients in another small bowl.
 Pour the wet into the dry ingredients and combine with a spatula (be careful not to over mix).
-Preheat the oven to 175°C (350°F) and line a square baking dish with parchment paper (make sure that the parchment hangs over on the sides so you can use it as handles).
+Preheat the oven to 175°C (350°F) and line a 20cm square or round baking dish with parchment paper (make sure that the parchment hangs over on the sides so you can use it as handles).
 Pour the batter into the baking dish and spread evenly.
 Place into the oven and bake for 18-20 minutes until a toothpick inserted comes out clean, then remove from the oven and let cool down.

 - In the meantime, prepare the whipped cream.
 Take your chilled coconut cream out of the fridge and scoop the firm part into a medium-sized bowl.
 Add the maple syrup and vanilla extract and use a hand mixer to whisk everything together until fluffy, then place back into the fridge to firm up.